 For example, a seller might be moving across the country for work and need to close by a specific date.
 So if you can get the appraisal and inspection done swiftly, that could be a huge plus.

-Alternatively, sellers may need to stay in the house for a little bit of extra time.
+Alternatively, sellers may need to stay in the house for a while.
 Working with them on their specific needs could give you an edge.

 It’s even possible that a seller would choose a cash offer over a slightly higher offer backed by a mortgage.

 When sellers are choosing a buyer during a bidding war, they’re often just looking at numbers on a page.
-Consider writing an offer letter to humanize the transaction.
+Consider writing a real estate offer letter, aka love letter, to humanize the transaction.

-You may want to note things you have in common with the sellers.
-You’re a ceramicist and noticed an artist’s studio in the backyard.
-You have dogs; they have a dog door.
-That big elm reminds you of one you had at your childhood home.
+You might want to make a case for why you’re the ideal candidate to buy the home, and note commonalities: You’re a ceramicist and noticed an artist’s studio in the backyard.
+You have dogs; they have a dog.
+That big elm reminds you of the one at your childhood home.

 Be complimentary about the things you like about the house and how it has been maintained.
-And be sure to keep the letter concise.
+And be concise.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.